Assessment and Accreditation Council

 - Jake Julia, Associate Provost of Academic Initiatives and Associate Vice President, Office of Change Management

-- Peter Kaye, Assistant Dean for Undergraduate and Credit Programs, School of Continuing Studies
+- Peter Kaye, Assistant Dean for Undergraduate and Credit Programs, School of Professional Studies

-- Gregory Light, Director of Searle Center for Teaching Excellence
+- Gregory Light, Director of Searle Center for Advancing Learning and Teaching

 - Susan Olson, Assistant Dean for Student Affairs, School of Education and Social Policy